Dynamic stall reattachment revisited: Results

 \subsection{Footprints of dynamic stall}

-The typical surface pressure and force response of an individual cycle of a continuously sinusoidally pitching airfoil undergoing deep dynamic stall is presented in \cref{fig:forcepanel}.
+The typical surface pressure and force response of a single representative cycle of a continuously sinusoidally pitching airfoil undergoing deep dynamic stall is presented in \cref{fig:forcepanel}.
 The data were obtained by oscillating the airfoil around a mean angle of $\kindex{\alpha}{0}=\ang{20}$, with an amplitude $\kindex{\alpha}{1}=\ang{8}$, and a reduced frequency of $k=\num{0.05}$.
-We take the start of the cycle at the moment when the airfoil's angle of attack is lowest and the pitch-up motion begins.
+We take the start of the cycle at the moment when the airfoil angle of attack is lowest and the pitch-up motion begins.
+Additional cycles of the lift response are presented in \cref{fig:more_cycles} in \cref{appendix:morecycles}.

 At the beginning of the cycle, the flow is attached and the lift coefficient increases with the angle of attack, which is primarily due to an increase in the leading edge suction (\cref{fig:forcepanel}a).
-The measured lift coefficient follows the quasi-static lift response prediction by \citep{Theodorsen1935}:
+The measured lift coefficient follows the quasi-static lift response prediction for an airfoil pitching around the quarter-chord axis:

 with $\kindex{C}{l,static}(\alpha(t))$ the linear extrapolation of the static lift response for attached flow and $\dot{\alpha}(t)$ the instantaneous pitch rate (\cref{fig:forcepanel}b).
-The static stall angle of attack is reached at $t/T=0.28$ for the example pitching motion presented in \cref{fig:forcepanel}, but the leading edge suction and the lift coefficient continue to increase until $t/T=0.40$, when dynamic stall occurs.
+The contribution of the unsteady pitching motion to the lift can also be expressed as the result of a variation in the effective angle of attack \kindex{\alpha}{eff}, by $\Delta\alpha=\kindex{\alpha}{eff}-\alpha$ (\cref{appendix:alphaeff}).
+When the airfoil is pitching up, the effective angle of attack is increased by $\dot{\alpha}(t)c/(2\Uinf)$, and we expect an increase in the lift coefficient compared to the static lift response if the flow is attached.
+When the airfoil is pitching down, the effective angle of attack is decreased by $\dot{\alpha}(t)c/(2\Uinf)$.
+As the variations $\Delta\alpha$ will be typically less than \ang{1.6} for the kinematics considered here (\cref{appendix:alphaeff}), we use the geometric angle of attack as our reference.